CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 Given that states need to include outcomes and metrics in their APDs, it is important that the Intake Form match what is listed in the APD.
 When a state approaches ORR and CR, they will need to meet with CMS to finalize and approve the specific evidence that the state will provide as a part of the certification process.

-The Intake Form template can be found on the GitHub Repository as well as Medicaid.gov (https://www.medicaid.gov/medicaid/data-systems/certification/streamlined-modular-certification/index.html).
+The Intake Form template can be found on the GitHub Repository as well as [Medicaid.gov](https://www.medicaid.gov/medicaid/data-systems/certification/streamlined-modular-certification/index.html).

 ### Q: When should a state fill out the Intake Form?
 A: States should start filling out the Intake Form once the APD has been approved.
 If a state did not complete the Intake Form as part of the APD approval and the project is nearing ORR, CMS will work with the state to complete the Intake Form with outcomes and metrics selected by the state.